History may well mark the typically somnambulant first days of August as the week that forever changed the U.S. newspaper industry.

 - Challenges face Bezos as he buys Washington Post

 This entry was posted on Tuesday, August 6th, 2013 at 11:51 am and is filed under Business News, BusinessModel, Journalism, Newspapers, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.